tranngocminhhieu/Lottery-probability-analysis/README.md

 ## Core Probability Concepts

-To determine lottery odds, we rely on two key mathematical functions: **factorial** and **combination**.
+To determine lottery odds, I rely on two key mathematical functions: **factorial** and **combination**.
 - The factorial function calculates the product of all positive integers up to a given number.
 - While the combination function computes the number of ways to choose a subset of elements from a larger set.
 For example, number of possible outcomes of Canada 6/49 Lottery is **13,983,816**.

-Using these functions, we can determine the total number of possible lottery outcomes and assess the probability of any given ticket winning.
+Using these functions, I can determine the total number of possible lottery outcomes and assess the probability of any given ticket winning.

 ## Winning Probability for a Single Ticket

 In the 6/49 lottery, six numbers are randomly drawn from a set of 49.
 A player wins the jackpot only if all six numbers on their ticket match the drawn numbers exactly.
 Even a single number mismatch results in a loss.

-To help players understand their odds, we calculate the probability of winning with a single ticket and present the results in a user-friendly format.
+To help players understand their odds, I calculate the probability of winning with a single ticket and present the results in a user-friendly format.
 The probability of winning the jackpot is extremely low, at approximately **0.0000071511%**.
 This means a player would need to buy nearly 7 million tickets to have a 50% chance of winning.

 ## Historical Data Analysis for Canada 6/49 Lottery

-To provide additional insights, we analyze historical data from the Canada 6/49 lottery, available on [Kaggle](https://www.kaggle.com/datascienceai/lottery-dataset).
+To provide additional insights, I analyze historical data from the Canada 6/49 lottery, available on [Kaggle](https://www.kaggle.com/datascienceai/lottery-dataset).
 The dataset contains records of 3,665 drawings from 1982 to 2018.
 Each draw has six winning numbers recorded, allowing us to examine patterns and occurrences of specific number combinations.

 ## Checking Historical Occurrences of a Ticket